Radar: Clutter

-Clutter refers to radio frequency (RF) echoes returned from targets which are uninteresting to the radar operators.
-Such targets include natural objects such as ground, sea, and when not being tasked for meteorological purposes, precipitation (such as rain, snow or hail), sand storms, animals (especially birds), atmospheric turbulence, and other atmospheric effects, such as ionosphere reflections, meteor trails, and hail spike.
-Clutter may also be returned from man-made objects such as buildings and, intentionally, by radar countermeasures such as chaff.
+Clutter refers to radio frequency (RF) echoes returned from targets which are uninteresting to radar operators.
+Such targets include man-made objects such as buildings and — intentionally — by radar countermeasures such as chaff.
+Such targets also include natural objects such as ground, sea, and — when not being tasked for meteorological purposes — precipitation, hail spike, dust storms, animals (especially birds), turbulence in the atmospheric circulation, and meteor trails.
+Radar clutter can also be caused by other atmospheric phenomena, such as disturbances in the ionosphere caused by geomagnetic storms or other space weather events.
+This phenomenon is especially apparent near the geomagnetic poles, where the action of the solar wind on the earth's magnetosphere produces convection patterns in the ionospheric plasma.
+Radar clutter can degrade the ability of over-the-horizon radar to detect targets.

 Some clutter may also be caused by a long radar waveguide between the radar transceiver and the antenna.
 In a typical plan position indicator (PPI) radar with a rotating antenna, this will usually be seen as a "sun" or "sunburst" in the center of the display as the receiver responds to echoes from dust particles and misguided RF in the waveguide.
-Adjusting the timing between when the transmitter sends a pulse and when the receiver stage is enabled will generally reduce the sunburst without affecting the accuracy of the range, since most sunburst is caused by a diffused transmit pulse reflected before it leaves the antenna.
-Clutter is considered a passive interference source, since it only appears in response to radar signals sent by the radar.
+Adjusting the timing between when the transmitter sends a pulse and when the receiver stage is enabled will generally reduce the sunburst without affecting the accuracy of the range since most sunburst is caused by a diffused transmit pulse reflected before it leaves the antenna.
+Clutter is considered a passive interference source since it only appears in response to radar signals sent by the radar.

 Clutter is detected and neutralized in several ways.
 Clutter tends to appear static between radar scans; on subsequent scan echoes, desirable targets will appear to move, and all stationary echoes can be eliminated.
 Sea clutter can be reduced by using horizontal polarization, while rain is reduced with circular polarization (meteorological radars wish for the opposite effect, and therefore use linear polarization to detect precipitation).
 Other methods attempt to increase the signal-to-clutter ratio.

 Clutter moves with the wind or is stationary.
-Two common strategies to improve measure or performance in a clutter environment are:
+Two common strategies to improve measures of performance in a clutter environment are: